andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 1\.4.4 – Players listed with an EYE will be teamviewed upon entering the game.
 Anyone refusing to be teamviewed will not be allowed to participate.

-1\.4.5 – An admin or referee should teamview EYE players upon entering the game.
-In case admins or referees are unavailable, clan admin’s will be allowed to teamview their opponent EYE players onto the server.
+1\.4.5 – An admin, supervisor or referee should teamview EYE players upon entering the game.
+In case admins, supervisors or referees are unavailable, clan admin’s will be allowed to teamview their opponent EYE players onto the server.

 1\.4.6 – Before each game can start, the server admin should always ensure that both teams are ready.
 If one member of a team says that his team is ready, he is considered to speak for the whole team, regardless of his status in the clan.